External scholarship options

 The CM CARES Foundation, a Church Mutual Insurance Company Foundation, believes that supporting today’s vibrant and dedicated religious scholars will help ensure strong faith-based communities tomorrow.
 The CM CARES Religious Scholars program was created to support graduate-level students who are pursuing advanced degrees and are committed to ministry as a career.

-For the third year in a row, CM CARES will award up to $250,000 in scholarships to deserving graduate-level religious scholars.
-Each scholarship winner will receive a $5,000 award that may be used to pay for tuition, fees, books or other costs of attending school during the 2019–20 academic year.
+CM CARES will award up to $250,000 in scholarships to deserving graduate-level religious scholars.
+Each scholarship winner will receive a $5,000 award that may be used to pay for tuition, fees, books or other costs of attending school during the coming academic year.
 Students of all faiths are encouraged to apply.

 To learn more or apply, see churchmutual.com/cmcares-scholars.

 The Community Foundation of Elkhart County annually offers several scholarships of up to $3,000 for adults.
 The Jane Fryer McConaughy Memorial Scholarship is open to any adult residing in or attending college (including graduate students) in Indiana pursuing a major in ministry, missionary or education.
 Both full- and part-time students are eligible to apply.
 The application deadline is March 2.

 Note: In the past, very few applications from ministry students have been received.
 Since AMBS is the only seminary in Elkhart County, the foundation should be inundated with applications from AMBS students!
 You are encouraged to apply.

 Recognizing the importance of studying ways to develop and maintain peace at home, in the community and in the world, the Richard C. Hess Peace Studies Scholarship provides a $1,000 scholarship for tuition and fees for a student majoring in peace studies.